 We are continually attentive to the needs of the market and ultimate consumers regarding the use of our ProBiora3 products and as such continue to seek ways to revise and improve on our product delivery mechanisms.
-For example, we are undergoing a change from a blister pack of 60 tablets to a bottled container of 30 tablets to be taken once daily (as opposed to twice daily) for our consumer EvoraPlus, EvoraKids and EvoraPro products based on our understanding of customer preferences.
+For example, we have changed from a blister pack of 60 tablets to a bottled container of 30 tablets to be taken once daily (as opposed to twice daily) for our consumer EvoraPlus, EvoraKids and EvoraPro products based on our understanding of customer preferences.
 We have added a 30 day container supply of our EvoraPet product to our current 60 day container supply.
-We have begun to implement these improvements and expect the changes in delivery mechanisms or packaging to result in increased expenses in future periods while the change is being implemented.
-At the same time, these improvements will result in lowering our product costs.
-As of March 31, 2011, we have reserves for inventory in the amount of \$199,948 and sales returns in the amount of \$227,396 to replace our existing inventory and customer held inventory as a result of this change.
+We are continuing to implement these improvements and expect the changes in delivery mechanisms or packaging to result in increased expenses in future periods while the change is being implemented.
+At the same time, we believe these improvements will result in lowering our product costs and provide the potential for increased sales in future periods.
+As of June 30, 2011, we have reserves for inventory in the amount of \$167,614 and sales returns in the amount of \$201,957 to replace our existing inventory and customer held inventory as a result of this change.